Allegheny Observatory: Langley’s 1869 establishment of the Allegheny Time System

-In 1869, Langley created income for observatory by selling subscription service to time that was accurately determined by astronomical measurements and transmitted over telegraphs to customers.
+In 1869, Langley created income for the observatory by selling subscription service to time that was accurately determined by astronomical measurements and transmitted over telegraphs to customers.
 The Pennsylvania Railroad was the most influential subscriber to the "Allegheny Time" system.
 The Allegheny Observatory's service is believed to have been the first regular and systematic system of time distribution to railroads and cities as well as the origin of the modern standard time system.
 By 1870, the Allegheny Time service extended over 2,500 miles with 300 telegraph offices receiving time signals.

 On November 18, 1883, the first day of railroad standard time in North America, the Allegheny Observatory transmitted a signal on telegraph lines operated by railroads in Canada and the United States.
 The signal marked noon, Eastern Standard Time, and railroads across the continent synchronized their schedules based on this signal.
 The standard time that began on this day continues in North American use to this day.

 The revenues from the sale of time signals covered Langley's salary and the bills.
 Allegheny Observatory continued to supply time signals until the US Naval Observatory started offering it for free in 1920.